Socket A

 Socket A (also known as Socket 462) is a zero insertion force pin grid array (PGA) CPU socket used for AMD processors ranging from the Athlon Thunderbird to the Athlon XP/MP 3200+, and AMD budget processors including the Duron and Sempron.
 Socket A also supports AMD Geode NX embedded processors (derived from the Mobile Athlon XP).
-The socket is a zero insertion force pin grid array type with 462 pins (nine pins are blocked in the socket to prevent accidental insertion of Socket 370 CPUs, hence the number 462).
+It compliments (and later supersedes) the prior Slot A CPU interface used in some Athlon Thunderbird processors.
 The front-side bus frequencies supported for the AMD Athlon XP and Sempron are 133 MHz, 166 MHz, and 200 MHz.
 Socket A supports 32-bit CPUs only.

+The socket is a zero insertion force pin grid array type with 462 pins, hence the alternative name Socket 462.
+About nine pins in the socket are blocked to discourage accidental insertion of Socket 370 CPUs on Socket A motherboards.

 Socket A was replaced by Socket 754 and Socket 939 during 2003 and 2004 respectively, except for its use with Geode NX processors.